cafalchio/PySpace/README.md

 - The game is not responsive to the terminal window size.
 It was designed to be played on a 90x30 terminal window.
 If the window is smaller, the game is not displayed correctly.
 If the window is bigger, it can get slow.

-- During the development process, I have also discovered that depending on the characters on the ship, the curties library crash.
-I removed one of the ships that was causing the problem.
-This bug took me all day to solve.
+- During the development process, I have also discovered that one of the ships had one character less in one line.
+It was crashing the render function depending on the position of the ship.
+I fixed the bug after hours running the debugger.

 Problematic ship removed: